ibm-cloud-docs/vmwaresolutions/archiref/fss/fss-use-case-1.md

 The workload region is managed by one or more administrators that are only responsible for the management of the application VMs deployed upon the workload clusters.
 One approach where multiple administrators are useful is the case where a user wants to isolate administrative tasks on a per business unit basis or other compliance requirements.

 Three distinct regions: management region, edge services region, and the workload region, design the zero-trust security model into the IBM Cloud for VMware Regulated Workloads.
-Taking advantage of this design through audited and enforced separation of duties at every possible opportunity, assists users to comply with industry standards or government regulations, making the IBM Cloud for VMware Regulated Workloads uniquely suited users who are operating in highly regulated industries.
+Taking advantage of this design through audited and enforced separation of duties at every possible opportunity, assists users to comply with industry standards or government regulations, making the IBM Cloud for VMware Regulated Workloads that are uniquely suited for hosting applications for clients in highly regulated industries.

 **Next topic**: [Use case 2](/docs/vmwaresolutions?topic=vmwaresolutions-fss-use-case-2)